NeuroTechX/ntx_slack_archive/eegdata.md

  >You can make this more robust with some basic machine learning, by creating a band power distribution for the individual user over 30s or so and then scoring relative to that distribution, linearly or non-linearly as you prefer.

+8/18/2017 12:34 PM

+ **andyh616** :

+ >anybody know where I can get an open EEG/MEG dataset of multiple subjects watching the same movie?